-Although a number of economic and social indicators have been showing guite positive trends, other indicators related to social security have not been at all encouraging.
+Although a number of economic and social indicators have been showing quite positive trends, other indicators related to social security have not been at all encouraging.
 Positive demographic trends have been observed in terms of a reduced average household size as well as declining fertility rates, which in turn have resulted in changes in the age structure of the population and a decreased dependency ratio.
 However, the rapidly increasing trend of rural-urban migration due to 'pull' and 'push' factors has posed major challenges to policy makers in terms of providing enough basic infrastructure, primary health care and education facilities in the cities, given the severe financial and space constraints.
 The unemployment rate has been increasing, though slowly.
-The economic dependency ratio - the ratio of the economically inactive population to the working population -also remains high at 1.38, representing an obstacle to attaining sustainable household income growth.
+The economic dependency ratio - the ratio of the economically inactive population to the working population - also remains high at 1.38, representing an obstacle to attaining sustainable household income growth.
 The economically active female population is still very low and women constitute only 20% of the active population.

 Successes in expanding preschool, primary and secondary education have been notable in Bangladesh.
 The huge increase in gross enrolment rates and the attainment of gender parity in primary enrolment have been the major achievements.
-However, these achievements need to be viewed in the context of high cohort dropout rates, low completion rates and the deteriorating quality of education at all levels.
+However, these achievements need to be viewed in the context of high cohort dropout rates, low completion rates and the deteriorating quality of education at quite high and need to be addressed more vigorously, particularly if the MDGs are to be achieved.
+Both fertility and mortality rates remain at high levels, raising concerns for poverty reduction.
+Significant gender and rural-urban discrimination continues to persist.
+Socioeconomic inequality in malnutrition as indicated by anthropometric measures (such as height and weight) appears to be very high.
+Maternal malnutrition, measured by body-mass index less than the critical value of 18.5, turns out to be very high in the country.
+Moreover, the higher prevalence of malnourished mothers in poor households has adverse implications for poverty reduction.

 Bangladesh has made impressive gains in achieving high immunization coverage and reduced child and infant mortality and malnutrition rates.
-But despite these successes, most current rates are still Gender Equity Index (GEI)
+But despite these successes, most current rates are still